mkutyla/mkutyla/README.md

 - 👋 Hi, I’m @mkutyla
 - 👀 I’m interested in cybersecurity- mostly Red Teaming.
-- 🌱 I’m currently learning Java, Python, cybersec.
+- 🌱 I’m currently learning Java and Python.
 - 💞️ I’m looking to collaborate on writing Python exploits.
 - 📫 How to reach me: @sunshine13b on Twitter